 \section{Applications}

-Common randomness generating plays a fundamental role in various problems of cryptography and information theory.
-Here the channel users want to calculate a shared random variable using an AVCQC and correlation as resource.
+Common randomness generation plays a fundamental role in various problems of cryptography and information theory.
+Here the channel users want to calculate a shared random variable using an AVCQC and correlation as a resource.
 This can be used, for instance, as a strong resource for a randomized protocol.
 Obviously, the message transmission capacity of any channel is upper bounded by its common randomness capacity.
 Furthermore, the common randomness capacity of any channel is upper bounded by its identification capacity.

-Common randomness generating over a classical arbitrarily varying channel using correlation as resource was first introduced in \cite{Ahl/Cs}, where it has been assumed that the jammer has no side information about the input codeword.
-As an application of our results in Section \ref{mrap} we want now analyze the common randomness generating using correlation as resource for our scenario in Section \ref{mrap}, i.e., we assume that the jammer knows the input codeword.
-We assume that the sender and the receiver use a correlated assisted code to generate a pair of random variables $(J,L)$, both distributed on a finite set ${\cal J}$ such that the probability that $J \not= L$ can be kept arbitrarily small.
-As a second application of our results we analyze the capacity formulas of this work and some of our previous works to determine whether they are Turing computable.
+Common randomness generating over a classical arbitrarily varying channel using correlation as a resource was first introduced in \cite{Ahl/Cs}, where it was assumed that the jammer had no side information about the input codeword.
+As an application of our results in Section \ref{mrap}, we now want to analyze the common randomness generation using correlation as resource for our scenario in Section \ref{mrap}, i.e. we assume that the jammer knows the input codeword.
+We assume that the sender and the receiver use a correlation assisted code to generate a pair of random variables $(J,L)$, both distributed on a finite set ${\cal J}$, so that the probability that $J \not= L$ can be kept arbitrarily small.
+As a second application of our results, we analyze the capacity formulas of this work and some of our previous works to determine whether they are Turing computable.